Rated: E · Fiction · Action/Adventure · #2269356

 Foxwell pulled a face, then glanced full circle around the conference room.
 “So, what you’re telling me is: The Greys are operating a genetic reproduction factory whose sole purpose is to produce alien-human hybrids.”

-Strojok stepped forward and rolled his eyes at Foxwell.
+Strojok stepped forward, his eyes falling on Foxwell.
 “Transgenesis is the means by which the Greys create optimal bodies native to a specific planetary ecosystem.
 By crossing humans with themselves a new species is developed bearing a physical body which is predominantly human, and with a consciousness that is predominantly Grey alien.”

 Doctor Rivera rose from his chair and loped around the conference table, standing next to Foxwell and Beta.
 “My apologies for the interruption, Captain, but I could not sit idle any longer.”
 He turned to Strojok and Utek, displaying a quizzical glance.
 “You stated earlier that your scientists have proof confirming transgenic experimentation.
 Can you provide that proof?”